 The specific penalties under the Criminal Code are as follows:

-(i) for a first offence, to a fine of not less than $1,000,
+(i) for a first offence, a fine of $1,000,

-Why should you hire Passi & Patel for impaired driving offences?
+Why should you hire Passi & Patel for Impaired Driving offences?

-It is important to note that impaired driving is a very technical and complicated area of law that requires in-depth knowledge and experience.
+It is important to note that Impaired Driving is a very technical and complicated area of law that requires in-depth knowledge and experience.
 Every case is different and has its own subtleties and nuances.
 Here at Passi & Patel, our Brampton criminal lawyers understand that the consequences of a drinking and driving charge will have a significant impact on a person’s ability to work, travel and gain meaningful employment.
-If you are facing a drinking and driving related charge and are in need of experienced representation, call Passi & Patel at 905-459-0004 and let our Brampton criminal lawyers get to work for you.
+If you are facing a drinking and driving related charge and are in need of experienced representation, call Passi & Patel at (905) 459-0004 and let our Brampton criminal lawyers get to work for you.